isabella232/primetime.en/help/programming/tvsdk-1.4-for-ios/c-psdk-ios-1.4-drm-content-security/t-psdk-ios-1.4-allowlist-your-ios-application.md

    java -jar libs/AdobePolicyManager.jar new app_whitelist.pol
    ```

-1. Package the content by using the new DRM policy and confirm the playback of the whitelisted content in your iOS app.
+1. Package the content by using the new DRM policy and confirm the playback of the allow listed content in your iOS app.